GLOBAL MARKETS-Stocks rise on solid earnings; safe-haven bonds gain

 NEW YORK, July 23 (Reuters) - Global equity markets edged higher on Wednesday as a backdrop of solid corporate earnings buoyed risk appetite, but worries over the Middle East and Ukraine kept demand strong for safe-haven assets such as bonds.

-Shares in Europe, in emerging markets, and most of Wall Street, rose, with the benchmark S&P 500 setting a new intraday record for a second day as results continued to beat forecasts.
+Shares in Europe and emerging markets, and most of Wall Street, rose, with the benchmark S&P 500 setting a new intraday record for a second day as results continued to beat forecasts.

 Of the 149 companies in the S&P 500 that have reported results, 68.5 percent have beat expectations, a bit better than the past four quarters and five percentage points above the 20-year average of 63 percent, according to Thomson Reuters data.